 In the immediate, the Agency has capacitated the Representations, Legal, Finance, HR, SCM and provincial offices.
-This intervention was done to allow for initial stages of the rebaselining of the AMIP project and preparing for national rollout communication division.
-Research and project offices would have to be capacitated to support core business functions to the point of a full rollout.
+This intervention was done to allow for initial stages of the rebaselining of the AMIP project and preparing for national rollout

 Good prospects exist that the Agency may be allowed to administer the Appeals Tribunal though using a different dispensation, which advances independence thereof.
 In this case, a progressive approach to staffing all divisions would have to be adopted wherein only required vacancies are filled.